pepa65/bat/README.md

     r[emove]           Remove the persist systemd unit files. h[elp]             Just display this help text.
     v[ersion]          Just display version information.
+The battery with regex 'BAT.' in environment variable BAT_SELECT will be used.
 ```

 ## About